redyyu/raven-craft/README.md

 Combine Exercises, Bench Press and Treadmill.
 Those exercises, is work like Vanilla Exercises exactly.
 Character must be near by the device to start exercise, also Treadmill need electricity.

-## Push Vehicle

-Allow to push to move vehicle little bit.

 ## Better Shoes